 Completion of first-year requirements, including 1.0 courses from Medieval Studies 1022 or both of Medieval Studies 1025A/B and Medieval Studies 1026A/B with a mark of at least 60%.
 Students should consult with the Academic Counselling Office of the Faculty of Arts and Humanities prior to admission.

-2.5 additional courses from those listed above or Medieval Studies 3320F/G, Medieval Studies 4320F/G, or Latin 2000, or those on a list approved by the Committee for Medieval Studies, available from the program coordinator.
+1.5 additional courses from those listed above or Medieval Studies 3320F/G, Medieval Studies 4320F/G, or those on a list approved by the Committee for Medieval Studies, available from the program coordinator.
 Special topics courses are not offered every year; students should check the website for current courses.
 Students must take 1.0 courses (including Medieval Studies 3022F/G) at the 3000-level or higher.

 Note: Some courses in this module may require prerequisites not required for admission; students are advised to check course prerequisites carefully.